 The peanut butter gang was founded when seven people gathered in 1990 to make sandwiches to assist Pentecostal Minister Sister Celeste feed 600 homeless people on the street outside the NY Port Authority Building.
 Other people discovered what we were doing and established groups and joined in to help by making sandwiches and wash up kits.
 Today there are over 20 peanut butter gangs of making an average of 15,000 sandwiches and 2,300 wash up kits every month.
 Volunteer drivers deliver these items weekly to twenty outreach centers on Long Island and New York City.

 The Hospitality Too Soup Kitchen was started in 1992.
-Volunteers from all walks of life work together to provide hot meals to an average gathering of 230 people every Saturday from 11 AM to Noon.
+Volunteers from all walks of life work together to provide hot meals to an average gathering of 230 people every other Saturday starting at 9:30 AM.

 Every Saturday the Hospitality Too Food Pantry provides take home groceries to approximately 70 families.
 The groceries are the equivalent of 10 meals for each person which is roughly 2,500 meals per month.

 Our clothing team provides clothes (both new and used) to our guests every Saturday.
 As part of their work they also collect and give away toys which seems to make a big hit with our younger guests.

 Every Sunday a dedicated team provides meals and other key goods to about 50 people living in the woods in Huntington Station.

 Our harvesters travel to bakeries, supermarkets and other food purveyors to "harvest" breads, cakes, pies and other items throughout the week.
 This enables us to give out at least 1,000 bags of bread and cake to our guests every month.